Exequiel-Fleitas/chess-opening-analysis/README.md

 - Opening choice does not significantly improve win prediction beyond player skill
 - Openings shape the structure of games rather than determining winners
 - Nonlinear machine learning models are necessary to capture structural effects
-- Proper problem framing is critical when applying machine learning to real-world data
+- Proper problem framing is critical when applying machine learning to real world data